polterguy/hyper-ide/helpers/help-files/06 - Hypereval/03 - Managing your snippets.md

 in, except **[type]** and the **[\_arg]** argument, will be added to your snippet's evaluation, allowing you to (almost) evaluate a snippet the same way as you would evaluate any other lambda object.
-Below is an example that creates two snippets requiring a **[text]** argument, for then to evaluate both of these snippets, passing in _"foo bar"_ to their evaluation.
+Below is an example that creates two snippets requiring a **[text]** argument, for then to evaluate both of these snippets, passing in _"Hello World"_ to their evaluation.

 ```hyperlambda-snippet
 /*